Heerenveen: Sports

 Heerenveen is notable for its world class sports facilities.
 These include the Abe Lenstra football stadium and the Thialf speed skating arena which was one of the first indoor 400m ice rinks in the world, and where international events draw large crowds.
+Thialf is set to host long track speed skating for the 2030 Winter Olympics, which is being held in the French Alps.
 Thialf is also home to the city's ice hockey team, the Heerenveen Flyers.
 In 2006, the "Sportstad" (Sport City) project was completed, which included a gymnastics hall, swimming pool and an extension to the football stadium, all clustered together.
 The Abe Lenstra stadium is unusual because its capacity is larger than the number of inhabitants of the town.
-One of the few football venues to shares this distinction is Stade Félix Bollaert in Lens, France.
+One of the few football venues to share this distinction is Stade Félix Bollaert in Lens, France.

 The town's football team, SC Heerenveen, plays in the first-tier Eredivisie, topped by the team's biggest achievement when they qualified for the UEFA Champions League in 2000.